tehoblivious/test_VS_CODE_REPO/readme.md

 plaintext can be here

-also, don't forget to hit the cloud/sync button at the bottom "publish changes" after you commit changes message thing
+also, don't forget to hit the cloud/sync button at the bottom "publish changes" after you commit changes message thing (OTHERWISE considered, the "sync changes" button at the bottom of VS CODE)